We are Funky Fly Project

 Seventeen years old pianist and multi-instrumentalist, Henry Schultz has been immersing himself in the Pittsburgh music scene since the age of 11.
 He has been active with the Funky Fly Project, and in the past, with the Hatco Theatre Company through the Hope Academy.
 At the age of 13, Henry composed the music and was also a performer with cello and xylophone in the Hatco Theater production of “This Girl”.
 The following year, his original composition “Exits and Entrances” was the soundscape for the original Hatco production of “Wild Woman Don't get the Blues”.
 He has performed in some capacity on four WYEP Reimagination CD project's in 2014, 2016 (2 tracks) and 2017.
 He has recorded “Christmas Catastrophe” with Pittsburgh's Yellow Couch Studio in 2016, which was featured on Pittsburgh's "Today Live”.
 In addition to being a member of the Funky Fly Project, Henry spends much of his free time composing, producing and experimenting with his own personal music projects.

 Brandon Terry has long since developed a reputation as a gifted young drummer throughout the Pittsburgh area.
-Only fourteen years old, he has already accompanied national jazz saxophonist Jeff Kashiwa as well as received first runner up in the 2012 Western PA Blues Society Competition.
+Only fifteen years old, he has already accompanied national jazz saxophonist Jeff Kashiwa as well as received first runner up in the 2012 Western PA Blues Society Competition.
 Though a versatile performer, Brandon excels within the jazz, funk, fusion, gospel and bebop genres.
 This versatility and originality is the reason he was given the nickname of “Lil' Blakey” by band coach and grammy award winning drummer, Poogie Bell.
 In addition to the Funky Fly Project, Brandon plays in a number of Pittsburgh groups like the Urban Impact Jazz Ensemble and the Pittsburgh Children’s Choir.

 Thank you to Dave and Robin DeNoma for the beautiful photography!